H-isaac23/Youtube-Streams-Liker/README.md

 ## Contribution

 Any ideas related to a youtube video will be entertained and implemented in the code if decided.
-For the code, I will be doing it myself but others can suggest ideas as to how to do it.
+For the code, I will be doing it myself but others can suggest ideas on how to do it.

 ## License